Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-B/US005/04.tests-and-implementation/Readme.md

 	}

-**Test 2:** Check that it is not possible to create an instance of the Task class with a reference containing less than five chars - AC2.
+**Test 2:** Check that it is not possible to create an instance of the Store class with a designation containing more than forty chars - AC1.

 	@Test(expected = IllegalArgumentException.class)
-		public void ensureReferenceMeetsAC2() {
+		public void ensureReferenceMeetsAC1() {

-		Store instance = new Store("15030", "Store Designation", "Alaska", "Anchorage School", "Anchorage", 294, 56729, "457-9384");
+		Store instance = new Store("15030", "Store Desgnation Company Made by System Administrator", "Alaska", "Anchorage School", "71 Bourbon Street, EAST Seattle", "abcd@isep.ipp.pt", "457-9384");
 	}